 Please visit www.abdn.ac.uk/accommodation/ for further information regarding University accommodation.

-If you would prefer to meet with someone to discuss your options, please visit the University Accommodation Office in Infohub on King’s Campus.
+If you would prefer to meet with someone to discuss your options, please visit the University Accommodation Office at Infohub on King’s Campus.

 Private ‘Student Accommodation’